On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Introduction

-The finite amplitude wave interaction in the QED vacuum results in high order harmonics generation \cite{Rosanov93, PiazzaHarmonics, FedotovNarozhny, FedotovNarozhnyThird, BohlRuhl}.
-High frequency harmonics generation can be a powerful tool to explore the physics of the nonlinear QED vacuum.
-The highest harmonics can be used to probe the high energy region because they are naturally co-propagating and allow the measurement of QED effects in the coherent harmonic focus.
-High--order harmonics generation in vacuum is studied in detail in \cite{PiazzaHarmonics, FedotovNarozhny}.
+Recently, we investigated creation of shock waves in the process of two counter--propagating waves in the QED quantum vacuum \cite{KadlecovaKornBulanov2019}.
+We have used the Heisenberg--Euler approach in QED \cite{HeisenbergEuler,Electrodynamics,Gies} to investigate the process.
+Later in \cite{KadlecovaMine2019}, we generalized our study.
+In detail, we analyzed the wave breaking direction of the electromagnetic wave which has backwards character for stronger fields.
+In the same setup of two counter--propagating electromagnetic waves, we have investigated new relativistic electromagnetic soliton solutions and nonlinear waves in a quantum vacuum \cite{BulanovSoliton} and also high order harmonic generation \cite{HarmonicsSasBul2021}.
+Namely, the one-dimensional Korteveg-de-Vries (KdV) type solitons and the Kadomtsev-Petviashvily solitons ( multidimensional generalization of the KdV solutions).
+Solitons can propagate over a large distance without changing its shape which is important in experimental physics because such solitons can be measured.

+In this paper, we want to concentrate on the process of two counter--propagating waves in the Born--Infeld electrodynamics and look at the shock wave creation which is more complicated than in QED vacuum because of the absence of birefringence.

-Next to the development of the Heisenberg--Euler general expression for the quantum nonlinearities in the Lagrangian of QED \cite{HeisenbergEuler,EulerKockel,KarplusNeuman}, there was an interest in a theory of QED with the upper limit on the strength of the electromagnetic field, today known as the Born--Infeld theory, which represents a very unique nonlinear modification of the QED Lagrangian.
+The Born--Infeld electrodynamics \cite{BornInfeld1933, Born, BialynickiInfeld} represents a very unique nonlinear modification of the QED Lagrangian.
+Next to the development of the Heisenberg--Euler general expression for the quantum nonlinearities in the Lagrangian of QED \cite{HeisenbergEuler,EulerKockel,KarplusNeuman}, there was an interest in a theory of QED with the upper limit on the strength of the electromagnetic field, later called Born--Infeld theory.
+Interestingly, the nonlinear process of photon--photon scattering is present in the Born--Infeld electrodynamics already at the classical level, such studies were conducted by Schr\"{o}dinger \cite{Schrodinger1, Schrodinger2}.